arp242/arp242.net/_posts/2020-01-27-colour-design.markdown

 ---

-Colours add a new dimension of information to text; this can be very helpful, but when there are too many colours it becomes useless.
+Colours add a new dimension of information to text; this can be very helpful, but when there are too many colours it becomes useless:

 <figure class="border"><img alt="Output of 'exa'" src="{% base64 ./_images/colour/exa.png %}"></figure>

 Aside from the yellow being truly hard to read, there are so many colours here that it loses any information.
-The same colour is used to mark directories and highlight a column.

 <!--
 The [example on the homepage is even more colour dense][exa]